Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

-My guess was that it would be best to ablate the Harry Potter features as late as possible to minimize the chance for the model to compensate for the missing activations and also minimize the chance of ablating lower level concepts that are crucial for other kinds of computation.
+My guess was that it would be best to ablate the Harry Potter features as late as possible to minimize the chance for the model to compensate for missing activations and also minimize the chance of ablating lower level concepts that are crucial for other kinds of computation.
 The latest activations for referencing Harry Potter were on layer twelve.

 Initially I only ablated feature 10130 on this layer.
 This was insufficient to generate any changes to completions on my Harry Potter prompts.
-Seeing that, I decided to ablate both features 10130 & feature 776 in layer twelve of the residual stream using the SAE gemma-2b-res-jb.
+Seeing that, I decided to ablate both feature 10130 & feature 776 in layer twelve of the residual stream using the SAE gemma-2b-res-jb.

 ### Probing Model Completions